 All students are expected to know school rules, understand them, and obey these rules.
-They must also accept the responsibility for their actions.
 Students have a responsibility to:

 - Attend school regularly and punctually and make every effort to achieve in all areas of their education.

-- Be prepared for class with appropriate materials and proper textbooks and other school equipment;
+- Be prepared for class with appropriate materials, proper textbooks and other school equipment.

-- Help maintain a school environment free of weapons, illegal drugs, controlled substances and alcohol;
+- Help keep school free of weapons, illegal drugs, controlled substances

-- Respect the dignity and equality of others and refrain from conduct that denies or impinges on the education or rights of others;
+- Respect the dignity and equality of others/ not engage in in behaviors that deny the education or rights of others.

-- Show respect for school property and respect the property of others, both private and public;
+- Respect school property and respect the property of others, both private and public.

 Student Discipline Options